Aurora 2030 Project

 Co-Lead: Vrije Universiteit Amsterdam

-Task 7.4 Creation of Karazin University Peace Education HUB
+Task 7.4 Creation of Karazin University Peace Education Hub

 As part of Aurora universities’ response to the war in Ukraine, this task works towards establishing and facilitating the Karazin University Peace Education Hub at Aurora Associate Partner university V.N.
 Karazin Kharkiv University (KKNU) in Ukraine.
 This peace hub will provide institutional support and strengthen KKNU’s capacity for education and training in conflict transformation and peace building in the wider Kharkiv region, as well as in the Ukrainian society.